harsh-2024/HANG_MAN/README.md

-This is the HANGMAN game..Welcome to this game..
+This is the HANGMAN game..

+               Welcome to this game..

 *****OPEN main.py file to start the game*****

 *You are required to frame a letter that is randomly chosen by the computer  🦾🦾🦾🦾🦾🦾🦾🦾🦾🦾🦾🦾🦾

-*If you manage to do so, you save the man.   😢😢😢😢😢😢😢😢😢😢😢  😁😁😁😁😁😁😁
+*If you manage to do so, you save the man.    😁😁😁😁😁😁😁

 *If wrong letter is chosen then each wrong attempt will make the man hang till death..    😢😢😢😢😢😢😢😢😢😢😢